 Update: check out the main official report of the TEMBR at bikepacking.com for GPX and a rather more elegant description of the route compiled by Cass.

 Guamote to Cuenca via Achupallas and Ingapirca.

-Eventually the railway route became impossible to follow on the outskirts of Cuenca as it passed into private property.
-But it then re-emerged near a nice bike path that follows the main river leading you into the centre of town.
+Eventually the railway route becomes impossible to follow on the outskirts of Cuenca as it passes into private property.
+It then re-emerges near a nice bike path that follows the main river leading you into the centre of town.

 In Cuenca, I begin to think about delaying the trip south knowing that my current rate would mean cycling through Peru in the middle of the rainy season between January and April.
 I decide to focus instead on climbing Ecuador’s highest peaks and visiting the touristy yet impressive Galapagos islands.
 The next posts tell that story.

 Update: check out the main official report of the TEMBR at bikepacking.com for GPXs and a rather more elegant description of the route compiled by Cass.